Christina El Moussa’s Diet: How She Added Calories To Get Her Amazing Bikini Bod

 Sign us up!
 Christina El Moussa’s nutritionist spilled all the secrets on how to obtain her enviable bikini body on April 6, while breaking down her diet plan.
-The ‘Flip or Flop’ star had to increase her caloric intake, but she can still drink margaritas!
+The ‘Flip or Flop’ star had to increase her caloric intake and she can still drink margaritas!

 ‘Flip Or Flop’: See Pics Of Stars Christina & Tarek